780-19 SHELTER ALLOWANCE

 When the residence is shared, each family who is responsible for paying at least a portion of the heating costs is entitled to the full heating utility standard.

 See Addendum 2 for the heating utility standard amounts by utility region.
-For additional instructions, refer to EIS Procedures 2004-1.
+For additional instructions, refer to EISEligibility Information System Procedures 2004-1.

 Families are not entitled to the heating utility standard when: